The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 Third party software

-This method compares favorably with the others in that all the data on the converted partition will remain intact, as will its markup.
+This method compares favorably with the others in that all the data on the converted partition will remain completely intact, as will its markup.
 Nevertheless, if we were you, we would still make a backup, since the software sometimes also crashes.

 1. We accept the software license and click on the button marked in the screenshot.